ybendou/easy/README.md

 - `dataset`: choices=['miniimagenet', 'cubfs','tieredimagenet', 'fc100', 'cifarfs']
 - `model`: choices=['resnet12', 'resnet18', 'resnet20', 'wideresnet', 's2m2r']
 - `dataset-path`: path of the datasets folder which contains folders of all the datasets.
+- `rotations` : if mentionned, self-supervision will be used during training.
+- `cosine` : if mentionned, cosine scheduler will be used during training.
+- `save-model`: path where to save the best model based on validation data.
+- `manifold-mixup`: number of epochs where to use manifold-mixup.
+- `skip-epochs`: number of epochs to skip before evaluating few-shot performance.
+Used to speed-up training.
+- `n-shots` : how many shots per few-shot run, can be int or list of ints.

 **Few-shot Classification**
 - `preprocessing`: preprocessing sequence for few shot given as a string, can contain R:relu P:sqrt E:sphering and M:centering using the base data.